 - Road rash – This includes contusions, abrasions, and burns on the skin, caused when a rider slides across the pavement after being knocked off their motorcycle.

-How Our Florida Motorcycle Accident Attorneys Can Help
+How Our Motorcycle Accidents Attorney in Florida Can Help

 If you have been involved in a Florida motorcycle accident, the legal team of Brooks Law Group can help you pursue the full and fair compensation you deserve.
 Our motorcycle accident attorneys can investigate the crash and collect evidence to begin building a persuasive legal claim.